 An acceptable USB MIDI peripheral can be any that is recognized by the device under test and has standard, round 5-pin DIN MIDI female jacks.
 Some USB MIDI interfaces are designed to be connected directly to a MIDI instrument with the use of a MIDI cable.
 These devices have a pair of male plugs and so can't be looped back with a standard MIDI cable.

-The recommended peripherals are:
+For Bluetooth MIDI interfaces, the recommended peripherals are:

 - Yamaha Wireless MD-BT01 5-PIN DIN MIDI Adapter